-She has recently completed a PhD in Sound Art at the Sonic Arts Research Centre, Queen’s University Belfast, and is a post-doctoral Research Fellow in the Queen’s University Belfast project, Understanding the role of music and sound in conflict transformation: The Mozambique Case Study.
+She has recently completed a practice-led PhD in Sound Art at the Sonic Arts Research Centre, Queen’s University Belfast, and a post-doctoral Research Fellow in the Queen’s University Belfast project, Understanding the role of music and sound in conflict transformation: The Mozambique Case Study.

 She is part of the research groups Recomposing the City, and Translating Improvisation.
 She collaborates with Aidan Deery to form the field-recording duo bunú.
 She also collaborates with Conor McCafferty: together they use field recordings as a tool to explore and articulate urban transformation.